 Program Modules & Content

-Module 1 – Introduction to the Meeting and Event Industry
+Module 1 – Introduction to the Meeting & Event Industry

-This session starts with introductions, course overview and scope of the meetings and events industry.
-Various models are presented and discussed relative to professional industry organizations, career paths and career planning and standard industry protocol and practices.
-An overview of the various types of meetings and events will be identified, as well as, an overview of the many venue choices facing the planner.
-Applicable terminology for hotels, meetings, conventions, events, and trade shows will be studied.
+This session starts with introductions, course overview and scope of the meetings and events industry pre and post Covid-19.
+Various professional industry organizations, career paths, career planning and standard industry protocol and practices are presented.
+An overview of the various types of meetings and events will be identified, as well as, an overview of the many options to host a meeting and/or event.
+Applicable terminology for hotels, meetings, conventions, events and trade shows will be reviewed.